 This can feel shockingly unfair and uncomfortable in the moment.

 One of the hardest things to come to terms with in self-publishing is variance.
 As that word likely suggests, that means results in this business are not constant; they vary.
 Even with a good process and marketing strategy, a book can still flop.
 And when we put a dollar into our marketing expecting two, but instead get zero, it can be a jarring experience.

 Indie publishing is ultimately a probabilities game.
 By improving your skills in the core three areas—productivity, craft, and marketing—you can significantly raise the probability that each book you release will be successful.
 But that probability will never reach 100%.

 Our brains aren’t great at intuitively grasping probability.
 They’re pattern recognition machines tuned to look for cause-and-effect.
 This is a basic hard-wired survival instinct: if Bob ate the red plant in the forest and died, we avoided eating red plants, too.
 This cause-and-effect relationship is later reinforced by society: we do good work, we receive a reward (grade, job, promotion, praise et al.).

 Being able to identify these types of cause-and-effect relationships is a big reason why we’ve survived for thousands of years.

-But self-publishing—and marketing in particular—doesn’t work like that.
+Self-publishing—and marketing in particular—doesn’t follow set patterns that work all the time.
 Often what looks like a pattern is, in fact, noise.
 Or the cause of a marketing campaign’s success or failure can be totally opaque, offering no lessons at all.
 Or, most confusingly, it can be completely random: perhaps Amazon picked the book up for a deal we didn’t know about, or a popular author shared our title, thus blasting it into the ranking stratosphere.

 This leads some authors to oscillate to the other extreme: that skill hardly matters at all, and that self-publishing is all luck.
 That conclusion, however, would be incorrect.